industrialdev/wicket-wp-account-centre/README.md

 Do your work and have fun :)

-If you touched any file inside the `/src/` folder, run `npm run build` to rebuild the plugin static assets.

 When tested and ready, put your relevant changes into the `CHANGELOG.md` file.
 Use a new version number or update a previous one already present in the file.
 Your choice.

-Then bump the plugin version number running `npm run version-bump`
+Then bump the plugin version number running `composer version-bump`

 Commit and push.